project-bluebird/bluebird/API.md

 ## Set Seed

 Sets the random seed of the simulator.
-Must be a positive integer:
+Must be an unsigned 32-bit integer:

 ```javascript
 POST /api/v1/seed